Unfortunately, Maintenance is still seen by many companies today as a necessary evil and therefore a waste of time and money.

-More and more companies want to be part of a Sustainable Development process, but they don’t always know where to start.
+More and more companies want to be part of a Sustainable and Responsible Development process, but they don’t always know where to start.
 All sectors of the company must be taken into account in this type of approach in order to establish a certain coherence and you have to start somewhere.
 By proceeding in stages with short-term objectives, it is generally simpler to move forward than with a very heavy and complex project from the outset.
-The advantages of starting with the implementation of Sustainable Maintenance are multiple.
+The advantages of starting with the implementation of Responsible Maintenance are multiple.
 Maintenance cuts across all areas of the company, with each employee having to carry out Maintenance tasks on a regular basis without even knowing it.
 From cleaning the coffee machine after use to the maintenance of production equipment to choosing the next photocopier.

 “The best waste is the waste you don’t produce”

 Cleaning a machine after use seems to be a trivial action, but it can make all the difference when it is done correctly and regularly.
 It’s like your car, if you clean it regularly it will not get damaged as quickly.
-Training in Sustainable Maintenance really makes sense nowadays, especially as more and more of us are becoming aware that it is essential to take care of our environment and everything that makes it up.
+Training in Responsible Maintenance really makes sense nowadays, especially as more and more of us are becoming aware that it is essential to take care of our environment and everything that makes it up.
 Our material assets are no exception, as they are part of our immediate environment and have a direct influence on the Environment with a capital “E”.

-Training in Sustainable Maintenance is therefore not only an asset for the company but also for the entire community.
+Training in Responsible Maintenance is therefore not only an asset for the company but also for the entire community.
 This training thus complements what can be learned at an individual level to add a little extra, a contribution in terms of respect for the Environment.
-Sustainable Maintenance is much more than just a fashion to be followed because it is “cool”.
-Adopting Sustainable Maintenance means adopting new ways of doing things and seeing things, it means adopting a new philosophy of life both in the company and at home.
+Responsible Maintenance is much more than just a fashion to be followed because it is “cool”.
+Adopting Responsible Maintenance means adopting new ways of doing things and seeing things, it means adopting a new philosophy of life both in the company and at home.
 What happiness after a hard day’s work to return home to one’s family and to have the satisfaction of having contributed, even on a small scale, to the well-being of our planet!